- January 30, 2020

 - Comments Off on David Baker’s New Look

 A rare sighting of David bewigged.
 Thanks to the artist, S. Welland for capturing his essence and to our landlord Menkes for retaining her services at their annual tenant barbeque. » Read the rest

 - July 24, 2019

 - Comments Off on Bakerlaw is Hiring!

-Bakerlaw will be hiring a summer student for 2017!
+Bakerlaw will be hiring a summer second year law student for 2020!

 We anticipate that the work will have a significant focus on Charter cases, along with other practice areas at bakerlaw as outlined on our website.
 Please consult our website and blog to gain an understanding of the work that we do and ensure that your interests align with those of bakerlaw. » Read the rest